buildpacks/rfcs/text/0000-stack-buildpacks.md

     id = "<stackpack id>"
 ```

 A stackpack will only execute if it passes detection.
-When the stackpack is executed, its detect and build scripts use the same parameters as the regular buildpacks.
+When the stackpack is executed, its detect and build scripts use the same parameters as the userspace buildpacks.

 The stackpack's snapshot layer may be enriched by writing a `stack-layer.toml` file.
 The `stack-layer.toml` may define globs of files to be excluded from the image when it is _exported_.
-Any excluded path may also be marked as _cached_, so that those excluded paths are recovered when the image is _exported_.
+Any excluded path may also be marked as _cached_, so that those excluded paths are recovered before the build or extend phase.
 The term _exported_ is defined as:

 * *Exported for build-time build*: A given path is excluded at userspace buildpack build-time, and recovered the next time the build image is extended with the stackpack.
 * *Exported for build-time run*: A given path is excluded from the final image, and restored the next time the run image is extended with the stackpack (either rebase or rebuild).
 * *Exported for rebase run*: A given path is excluded from the rebased image, and recovered the next time the run image is extended with the stackpack (either rebase or rebuild).

-For example, a stack buildpack may choose to exclude `/var/cache` from the final run image, but may want to mark it as _cached_ to have it restored during build-time and rebase.
+For example, a stack buildpack may choose to exclude `/var/cache` from the final app image, but may want to mark it as _cached_ to have it restored before the extend phase.

 ## Mixins